My father

 hall hot spot of the time, the alternating bands would spend their break times in Scott's Buffet and in one of these breaks

-was always difficult to top Buddy Rich).
-Years earlier, I did two paper rounds and a milk round on Saturdays to enable me
+I fortuitously met boy wonder drummer Kenny Clare.
+Previously I did two paper rounds and a milk round on Saturdays which

-my kit home from the bus station as anti-aircraft guns on the Wanstead Flats hammered at unseen German airplanes overhead.
-Later, I further experimented
+weekends, often carrying my kit home from the bus station as anti-aircraft guns on the Wanstead Flats hammered at unseen German airplanes overhead.

-I detested my given name Walter, choosing a middle name Edward, shortened sometimes to Eddie, or Ted.
-No wonder they got confused
+shortened sometimes to Eddie, or Ted.
+No wonder they got confused and kept to boy.

-and kept to boy.
-During National Service, I played in bigger dance bands, where my drumming expertise was seriously exposed.
+During National Service, I played in bigger dance bands, where my drumming

-(see This Is The Army Mr. Ted).
+expertise was seriously exposed. (see This Is The Army Mr. Ted).
 Much later I bought a Conn alto saxophone and was tutored by Cecil Pressling

 the lead alto in the Oscar Rabin Band.
 Being an avid modern jazz fan, I tended to run long before I could walk